ykawase5048/CatDat/README.md

 - When adding new data (categories, properties, implications), stick to the format indicated by the existing data.
 This is also enforced by the types and tests.

 - Only "atomic" implications are allowed.
 Do not add implications that can be deduced from others (like "complete => finite products", using the two implications "complete => finitely complete => finite products").
 They are deduced automatically.
-The same holds for dual implications.
+Also, implications are dualized automatically when applicable.

 - When a new property is added, add all the implications that invole this new property alongside the existing properties.
 For example, by adding the property "countable products", please add the implication "countable products => finite products".
 If possible, refactor the existing implications with it.